smkerr/EU-procurement/README.md

 This project analyzes EU procurement contract network data for the Applied Network Analysis course (GRAD-E1426) taught by [Phillip Lorenz-Spreen](https://www.mpib-berlin.mpg.de/staff/philipp-lorenz-spreen) at the [Hertie School](https://www.hertie-school.org/en/) in Berlin.

 ## Data
 [`eu_procurements`](https://networks.skewed.de/net/eu_procurements): A bipartite network of public EU procurement contracts, from 2008 to 2016, between issuing buyers (public institutions such as a ministry or city hall) and supplying winners (a private firm).
-Contracts are aggregated into annual snapshots, edges are annotated with contract value information.
+Contracts are aggregated into annual snapshots, links are annotated with contract value information.
 Nodes are annotated with location information, including country of origin.
 The network contains 839,824 nodes and 4,098,711 links.

 ### Node properties
 * `address`: the raw address of the entity